Albanian Kingdom (1928–1939): Economy

 In 1934, the price of the grain reached the lowest level, at about 7.5 gold francs.
 A strong decline in prices, mainly in the agricultural and livestock industry, affected the monetary and credit policies of the National Commercial Bank.
 During the years of the crisis, the bank reduced the amount of currency in circulation, which worsened the deflation.
 The artificially increased value of the franc lowered the prices of products.
 In mid-1935, Albania entered a recovery phase.
 Industry recovered, and Zogu created tax incentives, especially for cement factories, which were made exempt from taxes for three years.

 Between 1933 and 1935, economic development emerged in the agriculture, livestock and industrial capital industries.
 Construction of roads and bridges began, along with fifty-three telegraph post links.

 During much of the interwar period, Italians held most of the technical jobs in the Albanian economy.
 Albania had four ports: Durrës, Shëngjin, Vlorë, and Sarandë.
 Albania's main exports were petroleum, animal skins, cheese, livestock, and eggs.
 Primary imports were grain and other foodstuffs, metal products, and machinery.
 In 1939, the value of Albania's imports was four times that of its exports.
 About seventy percent of Albania's exports went to Italy.
 Italian factories furnished about forty percent of Albania's imports, and the Italian government paid for the rest.

 In 1938 there was a general activation of the national capital in industry.
 During this period the number of enterprises reached 244, while the number of employees at State administration rose up to 7.435.
 Industrial production rose, while agriculture declined.
 In 1938, the total area of agricultural land estimated at 2874 acre, about 39.5% of the occupied state and private property, while smallholders owned 60%.

 Cereal production in Albania did not meet its needs.
-Wheat production was estimated at about 38,000 tons, while production of maize was 143,000 tons.
+Wheat production was estimated at 38,000 tons, while production of maize was 143,000 tons.
 After the crisis, the production of industrial crops rose.
 Tobacco accounted for about 2600 acre.
 Cereal crops were also grown.
 Framers planted about 1.2 million roots for cereal crops, 100,000 citrus roots, 41.5 million vineyard roots, and 1.6 million olive trees roots.